alessandro-zomparelli/tissue-wiki/Tessellate.md

 After the last Subdivision Surface other modifiers can be used, but only those modifiers that doesn't change the topology of the mesh.

 ![quad-patch](http://www.alessandrozomparelli.com/tissue/Tessellate%20-%20quad%20patch%20comparison.jpg)

+### Rotation

+Different strategies can be used in order to define the rotation of the components:

+#### Default

+By default the rotation depends of the indexes of the vertices.
+If you want to manually change them you can use [Rotate Faces](https://github.com/alessandro-zomparelli/tissue/wiki/Tissue-Tools#rotate-faces)

+#### Active UV

+The orientation of the faces in the UV spaces will be used in order to determine the desired rotation for the component.
+This is the recommended strategy for controlling the orientation of the components on complex geometries.

+#### Random

+The rotation of the components is randomized.
+An additional _Seed_ parameter can be changed.